danielstieber/SubscribeToMailchimp/README.md

 $mc->getStatus('john.doe@example.com');

 // Static function to test your settings.
-// If no list id is provided, it will test your default list and returns a formated html result
+// If no audience id is provided, it will test your default audience and returns a formated html result
-$mc->testSettings('list id');
+$mc->testSettings('audience id');

 ```

 ## Important Notes
 * This module does not do any data validation.
 Use a sever-sided validation like [Valitron](https://github.com/vlucas/valitron)
-* Make sure that you have set up your fields in your Mailchimp list.
-You can do it at `Settings > List fields and *|MERGE|* tags`
+* Make sure that you have set up your fields in your Mailchimp audience.
+You can do it at `Settings > Audience fields and *|MERGE|* tags`

 ## Example
 Example usage after a form is submitted on your page: